 Inspiration for the “Jaipur Then & Now” series is 290 years of the founding of Jaipur city.
 The foundation of Jaipur was laid on 18 November 1727 AD by Maharaja Sawai Jai Singh II.
 Jaipur Then & Now aims at heritage conservation.

 Why our attitude towards heritage needs a big change?

 5 Things You Need To Know About Captivating Galta Temples

 Here is a picture of the path that pilgrims use to reach Galtaji captured from Galta Gate.
 This picture was shot by Gobindram Oodeyram, a leading photo studio from the 19th century.

 This picture of the Galta Gate was shot 150 years after Jaipur was founded in 1727 AD.
 I’m not cent percent sure but it’s likely that the photographer of this picture is Lala Deen Dayal, one of the early photographers in India.
 Lala Deen Dayal captured life on Indian streets, famous monuments as well as portraits of royalty during the second half of the 19th century.

-This picture shows Galta Gate as the only standing structure in the area along with few Chhatris (dome shaped pavilions) on its right & sand dunes.
-Then Galtaji was at edge of Jaipur city limits, a little further from the Surajpole Gate, which was one of the 9 entry points to the city.
-Just beyond this gate was a wall which ran all along the perimeter of Jaipur as a fortification.
+This picture shows Galta Gate as the only standing structure in the area along with a few Chhatris (dome-shaped pavilions) on its right & along with sand dunes.
+Then Galtaji was at the edge of Jaipur city limits, a little further from the Surajpole Gate, which was one of the 9 entry points to the city.
+Just beyond this gate was a wall that ran all along the perimeter of Jaipur as a fortification.
 One can see this wall in the above picture.